(A) This rule describes the responsibilities of the administrative agency.

 (viii) Fails or refuses to comply with individual responsibilities as described in this chapter of the Administrative Code, or is subject to an Ohio works first (OWF) sanction and has not agreed to comply with the work requirements; or

-(1) The administrative agency must reinstate medical assistance, terminated for failure to cooperate in the renewal process or verification of a reported change, within ninety calendar days of the termination date without requiring a new application in accordance with 42 C.F.R.
-435.916(a)(3)(C)(iii) (as in effect on September 14, 2016).
+(a) Reinstate medical assistance, terminated for failure to cooperate in the renewal process or verification of a reported change, within ninety calendar days of the termination date without requiring a new application in accordance with 42 C.F.R.
+435.916(a)(3)(C)(iii) (as in effect on October 1, 2016).

 (K) Timely determinations and renewals.
-The administrative agency must make a timely determination of an individual's eligibility for medical assistance under this chapter of the Administrative Code.
-The administrative agency must determine initial eligibility or a renewal of eligibility, including obtaining verifications when required, within:
+The administrative agency shall make a timely determination of an individual's eligibility for medical assistance under this chapter of the Administrative Code.
+The administrative agency shall determine initial eligibility or a renewal of eligibility, including obtaining verifications when required, within:

 (1) Ten calendar days of receiving a report of a change that could affect an individual's on-going eligibility for medical assistance; or

-(2) Thirty calendar days from the date of application or scheduled renewal, unless:
+(2) Forty-five calendar days from the date of application or scheduled renewal, unless:

 (b) There is an administrative or other emergency beyond the administrative agency's control.

-(3) Forty-five calendar days of receipt of new or changed information from IEVS.
-The administrative agency must not terminate, deny, or suspend benefits until appropriate steps have been taken to verify the relevant information in accordance with 42 C.F.R.
-435.952(d) (as in effect on September 14, 2016).
+The administrative agency shall not terminate, deny, or suspend benefits until appropriate steps have been taken to verify the relevant information in accordance with 42 C.F.R.
+435.952(d) (as in effect on October 1, 2016).

 (L) Effective dates of eligibility.